Randy Cassingham — a Brief Biography

 In 2000, he created the Get Out of Hell Free card as a response to a reader’s curse.
 It’s a true offline viral phenomenon, with more than two million cards sold — in addition to the thousands he has given away.

 Randy and his wife, Kit, are both lifetime members of Mensa.
-They live in rural Ouray County, Colorado.
-Randy re-certified as an EMT, and he and his wife both are volunteer medics in the Ouray County Rural First Responder Corps, with Randy serving as the Corps’ captain.
+They lived in rural Ouray County, Colorado, for 20 years before making a big move.
+Randy re-certified as an EMT, and he and his wife were both are volunteer medics in the Ouray County Rural First Responder Corps, with Randy serving as the Corps’ captain.
 While at work, he and his wife enjoy the views of two mountain ranges from their home office.

 If you knew someone named Randy Cassingham in the past, it’s most certainly the same person — he isn’t aware of any other person with that name.
 An old friend?
 He’d love to hear from you.
 For contact information, see the This is True web site.